 In a comparable analysis between Denmark, Finland, Norway and Germany this project aims at analyzing the challenges ahead and the country specific approaches of individual further training, and seeks to exchange best-practice examples.

-The report is expected to be published in autumn 2021.
+The report is expected to be published winter 2021/22.